Bulgaria imposes punitive tax on gas transit from Russia

-Bulgaria has imposed a tax on the transit of Russian natural gas through its territory in a move seen as both an attempt to secure extra revenue and a hit on Moscow and its allies in Europe – Serbia, Hungary and part of Bosnia & Herzegovina.
+Bulgaria has imposed a tax on the transit of Russian natural gas through its territory in a move seen as both an attempt to secure extra revenue and a blow against Moscow and its allies in Europe – Serbia, Hungary and part of Bosnia & Herzegovina.

 The move came days after Sofia imposed a 60% tax on profits of Russia-owned Lukoil Neftochim Burgas oil refinery.